ByteLandTechnology/ink-canvas/docs/api/variables/processShim.md

 > **isTTY**: `boolean` = `true`

-Indicates if the stream is a TTY.
+Indicates if the stream is connected to a TTY (terminal)

+Set to true so that Ink enables TTY-specific features like colors and cursor manipulation.

 ##### Default Value